Salmon Tandem Monoplane

 The Salmon Tandem Monoplane was a single-seat sport aeroplane produced for the 1923 Lympne light aircraft trials.
 The aeroplane failed to fly.

 Development

 With prizes worth a total of £2,150, the Lympne light aircraft competition of October 1923 attracted 28 entries including the Tandem Monoplane which was given competition number 27.

-The aircraft was a single-seat tandem winged aero designed and built by Percy Salmon at Farnborough, England.
+Designed by Percy Salmon, a draughtsman for the RAE, it was a single-seat tandem-wing aircraft.
 It was powered by a 3.5 hp Bradshaw motorcycle engine driving a tractor propeller mounted at the end of a strut-braced driveshaft.
+It was registered as G-EBHQ on 23 March 1923 and was ready to fly several months later.

+Operational history

-It was registered as G-EBHQ on 23 March 1923 and was ready to fly by September 1923.
-Several take-off attempts were made by Flying Officer Cecil Bouchier, but they were unsuccessful.
-The aircraft was stored at Farnborough until it was later burnt.
+In September 1923, at Farnborough, several take-off attempts were made by Flying Officer Cecil Bouchier, but they were all unsuccessful.
+The aircraft did not attend the Lympne light aircraft trials, and was stored at Farnborough until 1935 when it was burned.